xkevinlu/my-gridsome-site/blog/0725-platypus.md

 title: What a platypus can teach us about finding our ideal job
 date: 2020-07-25
 author: Kevin
-excerpt: Value in the unique intersection of skills
+excerpt: Finding value in the intersection of your unique skills and experiences.
 image: https://www.colorsandcode.com/thumbnail-platypus.png
 ---
 I've been thinking about how we present ourselves to appeal to others professionally, both as a job seeker and interviewer.